ppy/osu-wiki/news/2026/2026-09-11-aspire-6-results.md

 | [KNOWER - More Than Just Another Try](https://osu.ppy.sh/beatmapsets/2608587#osu/5839949) | 10 |

 #### Innovative Gameplay

-Not satisfied with winning the Visual Spectacle category, [-Arko](https://osu.ppy.sh/users/8802914) and [Blixys](https://osu.ppy.sh/users/13015896)' entry left yet another commanding impression on the community where gameplay is concerned.

 | Entry | Votes |
 | :-- | :-: |